February 27 – March 15, 2020

 Jacquelyn Duncan*, Stage Manager

-JACQUELYN DUNCAN (Stage Manager) is delighted to be stage managing GLORIA: A LIFE and be in her fourth season with HRTC!
-Jacquelyn received her BFA in Theatre Design & Technology with an emphasis in Stage Management from Wright State University.
-During her collegiate years Jacquelyn had the pleasure of working for Adam Pascal, Jason Robert Brown, and Tom Hanks.
-Her first show with HRTC was HAIL MARY! back in October 2016.
-After nine consecutive shows as the Production Assistant Jacquelyn was promoted to Production Stage Manager in Spring 2018 during BRIGHTON BEACH MEMOIRS.
-She is a proud member of Actors' Equity Association and encourages you all to follow us on social media!
+JACQUELYN DUNCAN (Stage Manager) is delighted to be Stage Managing Gloria: A Life in her fourth season with HRTC!
+Jacquelyn received her BFA in Theatre Design and Technology with an emphasis in Stage Management from Wright State University.
+During her collegiate years, Jacquelyn had the pleasure of working for Adam Pascal, Jason Robert Brown, and Tom Hanks.
+Her first show with HRTC was Hail Mary! back in October 2016.
+After nine consecutive shows as the Production Assistant, she was promoted to Production Stage Manager in Spring 2018 during Brighton Beach Memoirs.
+Jacquelyn is a proud member of Actors' Equity Association and encourages you all to follow us on social media!
 “The truth will set you free, but first it will piss you off.” -Gloria Steinem